chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Relationships.md

 - A relationship is an association among several entities in a [[databases|database]]
-- in an E-R diagram, a relationship can optionally have attributes to describe them
 - Relationships can take different forms: 1-1, 1-many, many-1, many-many